cqse/teamscale-profiler-dotnet/documentation/userguide.md

 Please check the log files for errors and warnings after configuring the uploader and producing your first traces.

+Note: The upload daemon can also be installed as windows service or invoked manually.
+In that case it accepts two command line flags:
+- `--config-from-env` will use the profiler config file as specified in `COR_PROFILER_CONFIG`
+- `--config path/to/config.yml` will use the specified config file

 ## Locally converting to method-accurate coverage and then uploading

 You must configure a `pdbDirectory` in which all PDB files for your application code are stored.